 10. At least you get to enjoy a good view while huffing and puffing

 along the trail.

-11. Having conquered the hill, you start walking next to Skagit River
+11. After the hill, the path starts running next to Skagit River

 for the first time.

 Picture of Skagit River Trail - hiking in British Columbia Canada